Plant propagation

-Plant propagation is the process by which new plants grow from a variety of sources: seeds, cuttings, and other plant parts.
-Plant propagation can also refer to the man-made or natural dispersal of seeds.
+Plant propagation is the process by which new plants grow from various sources, including seeds, cuttings, and other plant parts.
+Plant propagation can refer to both man-made and natural processes.

 Propagation typically occurs as a step in the overall cycle of plant growth.
 For seeds, it happens after ripening and dispersal; for vegetative parts, it happens after detachment or pruning; for asexually-reproducing plants, such as strawberry, it happens as the new plant develops from existing parts.
-Plant propagation can be divided into four basic types: sexual, asexual (vegetative), layering, and grafting.

 Countless plants are propagated each day in horticulture and agriculture.
-The materials commonly used for plant propagation are seeds and cuttings.